Ben Sasse, Nebraska Republican, rips into ‘pajama-boy Nazi’ Richard Spencer in lengthy Twitter rant

 “Get a real job, Clown.
 Find an actual neighbor to serve.
 You’ll be happier,” he concluded.
 “Have a nice day.”

-Mr. Spencer tweeted Friday morning that he planned to address the senator’s comments in a future column.
+Mr. Spencer tweeted Friday afternoon that he planned to address the senator’s comments in a future column.

 Mr. Spencer, 39, gained prominence last year as a member of the budding “alt-right” movement, and has been labeled “one of the most successful young white nationalist leaders” by the Southern Poverty Law Center, a watchdog that monitors hate groups.
 He had been scheduled to speak at last month’s “Unite the Right” demonstration in Charlottesville, Virginia, but the rally was canceled when attendees include white supremacists and neo-Nazis violently clashed with counterprotesters.